Ginger-Lemon Panna Cotta {No Bake Recipe}

 • Meanwhile, make an ice bath in a large stainless steel bowl by adding a couple of trays of ice cubes into a large bowl.
 Pour 4 cups cold water over the ice.

-• Into another large bowl, add heavy cream, lemon extract, and lemon zest pieces; set aside.
+• Into another large bowl, add heavy cream, lemon extract, lemon zest pieces, and ground ginger; set aside.

 • Heat milk/gelatin mixture over high heat, stirring constantly for about 90 seconds, or until gelatin is dissolved and mixture registers 135 degrees F. on an instant-read cooking thermometer.
 Remove from heat, add sugar and salt, and stir until dissolved, about 1 minute.